SmartMixed: A Two-Phase Training Strategy for Adaptive Activation Function Learning in Neural Networks: Experiments

-\subsection{Data:}
+\subsection{Data}

-We conducted comprehensive experiments using the MNIST handwritten digit classification dataset, which consists of 70,000 grayscale images of digits 0-9, each with dimensions of 28×28 pixels.
-The dataset provides a well-established benchmark for evaluating neural network architectures while offering sufficient complexity to demonstrate the effectiveness of our adaptive activation approach.
+We conduct comprehensive experiments using the MNIST handwritten digit classification dataset, which consists of 70,000 grayscale images of digits 0--9, each with dimensions of 28$\times$28 pixels.

-To ensure robust evaluation and prevent overfitting, we employed stratified sampling to partition the original 60,000 training samples into two distinct subsets: 54,000 samples (90\%) for training and 6,000 samples (10\%) for validation.
-This stratified approach maintains the original class distribution across both subsets, ensuring balanced representation of each digit class.
-The official MNIST test set of 10,000 samples was used as the final test set for performance evaluation.
-All pixel values were normalized to the range [0, 1] by dividing by 255, and images were flattened to 784-dimensional vectors for input to fully connected networks.
+To ensure robust evaluation and prevent overfitting, we employ stratified sampling to partition the original 60,000 training samples into two distinct subsets: 54,000 samples (90\%) for training and 6,000 samples (10\%) for validation.
+The official MNIST test set of 10,000 samples is used as the final test set for performance evaluation.
+All pixel values are normalized to the range [0, 1] by dividing by 255, and images are flattened to 784-dimensional vectors for input to fully connected networks.